Pope Benedict XIII: Actions

 Not a man of worldly matters, Benedict XIII made an effort to maintain his monastic lifestyle.
 He endeavoured to put a stop to the decadent lifestyles of the Italian priesthood and of the cardinalate.
 He also abolished the lottery in Rome and the Papal States, which only served to profit the neighboring states that maintained the public lottery.
-A man fond above all of asceticism and religious celebrations, he built several hospitals, but according to Cardinal Lambertini (later Pope Benedict XIV), "did not have any idea about how to rule".
+A man fond above all of asceticism and religious celebrations, he built several hospitals, but according to Cardinal Prospero Lambertini (later Pope Benedict XIV), "did not have any idea about how to rule".

 In 1727, he inaugurated the famous Spanish Steps and founded the University of Camerino.

-In 1728, Benedict's intervention settled a controversy, regarding the relics of Augustine of Hippo, that erupted in Pavia, Italy.
-He ultimately confirmed the authenticity of Augustine's bones, that had been discovered in 1695 in the Basilica San Pietro in Ciel d'Oro.
+In 1728, Benedict's intervention settled a controversy regarding the relics of Augustine of Hippo which erupted in Pavia.
+He ultimately confirmed the authenticity of Augustine's bones, which had been discovered in 1695 in the Basilica San Pietro in Ciel d'Oro.

 The government of the Papal States was effectively held in Benedict XIII's stead by Cardinal Niccolò Coscia, who had been the pope's secretary when he was archbishop of Benevento, and who committed a long series of financial abuses to his own advantage, causing the ruin of the Papal treasury.
 Coscia and his associates effectively isolated Benedict from other advisors.
 According to Montesquieu, "All the money of Rome goes to Benevento... as the Beneventani direct [Benedict's] weakness".

 In foreign relations, he struggled with both John V of Portugal and the Jansenists in France.

 Beatifications and canonizations

+Upon election, on 4 June 1724, Benedict XIII published the Bulls of Canonization for Saints previously celebrated: